jacentino/SqlFun/README.md

 * Compliance with FP paradigm

 ## How it works
+The idea is to create an API exposing your database, consisting of structures representing database data, and functions responsible for processing this data.

 ### Prerequisites
 First step is to define function creating database connection,